 - Section 10 of the Steroid Control Act

 Certain offenses, such as DUIs, minor traffic crimes, and sex crimes against minors are not eligible for expungement, regardless of how the case was resolved.
 In situations where you have successfully completed community supervision or qualifying probation, depending on the specific charges, you must wait two to five years to petition for an expungement.
 If your case was dismissed, you were acquitted, or you were not charged, there is no waiting period.
 These rules can be complicated, which is why we are here to help—the first step in expunging your record is to take our FREE, secure, and confidential Eligibility Test.

 Illinois Record Sealing Services

-To seal your record, you must generally wait three years from the date your last sentence was completed; meaning, you must wait three years from the date you completed probation, or satisfied the terms of your last criminal sentence.
+As of August 2017, most misdemeanor and felony convictions are eligible for sealing.
+Petitioner’s must wait three years after the termination of the their last sentence.
+Therefore, you must wait three years from the date you completed probation/jail, or satisfied the terms of your last criminal sentence.

 The following offenses are not eligible for record sealing in Illinois: